 Resilient Agriculture Innovations for Nature (RAIN) Challenge

-RAIN aims to convert seed-level innovative agricultural ideas that are meeting resilience needs in East Africa and scale them to sustainable business ideas of interest to private investors and funders.
+RAIN aims to convert seed-level innovative agricultural ideas that are meeting resilience needs in East Africa and scale them to sustainable business ideas.

 Kelvin Trautman | Kands Collective